Toby1219/x-and-o/README.md

 2. the ai gets the best and optimal moves based on the current board state

 other fetures:
-1. kepping of score and declearing winner at the end of the game
+1. kepping of score and declaring winner at the end of the game
 2. the game can be replayed multiple times

 To run scripts: you need python 3 or newer version